inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

      <interface hosts='**' ports='5' cost='19' priority='32768'/>
    </config>

-For more information about the usage of the selector attributes see :ned:`Ipv4NetworkConfigurator`.
+For more information about the usage of the selector attributes, see :ned:`Ipv4NetworkConfigurator`.